Distain and disdain are easily confused words.

 - As a verb, it means showing contempt or extreme dislike of others, or behaving in snobbish, unresponsive way, as if another person isn’t worthy of engaging with or responding to in any fashion.

-- As a noun, it means an attitude of extreme dislike, contempt that’s reflected in a person’s speech or behavior towards something else.
+- As a noun, it means an attitude of extreme dislike, contempt that’s reflected in a person’s speech or behavior towards someone or something else.
 In this year’s election cycle (2016), we’ve seen a whole lot of disdain on display from presidential candidates, surrogates, and political action committees (PACs).

 The following story uses both words correctly: